 IT ALL STARTED A LONG TIME AGO IN A PUB FAR AWAY...

-Meanwhile, sat in a pub in London were two friends, one a policeman, the other an army veteran who went into nursing.
+Meanwhile, sitting in a pub in London were two friends; one a policeman, the other an army veteran who went into nursing.
 The policeman mentioned that he had been on a drugs raid recently and had confiscated an illegal distillery.
-The idea that the drinks in their hands could be made by their very hands was hatched and so a business was born.
-After a few too many more, or perhaps just the right amount, the plan was made to ‘liberate’ the distillery from the evidence locker and recommission it.
-After all, it would be a shame to destroy something which single purpose was to make people happy.
+The idea that the drinks they were holding could be made by their very hands captivated them, and so a business was born.
+After a few too many more (or perhaps just the right amount) the plan was made to liberate the distillery from the evidence locker and recommission it.

-The distillery was then established in the home of the nurse and the alchemy began.
-Reportedly some amazing products were produced.
-But things were cut short as the nurse's wife called an end to the operation.
-Soon it became a family story.
+The distillery was then established in the nurse’s home and the alchemy began.
+Reportedly, some amazing products were produced, but sadly all good things must come to an end.
+The nurse's wife called an end to the operation and soon it became a family story.
 However, this story inspired an ambition in that nurse’s son: our founder, Jonah.

-Unfortunately life, careers and family have a habit of getting in the way of childhood dreams.
+Unfortunately, life, careers and family have a habit of getting in the way of childhood dreams.
 Dreams get blended and mutate over time.
 But the distillery was always a constant.
 Time spent in Scotland visiting various distilleries, reading the science, attending a Master Distiller course and, finally, a move to Revelstoke, B.C. presented an opportunity too good to miss.
-In January 2016 City council approval was sought and the opportunity to live out his father's dream commenced.
+In January 2016, City Council approval was sought and the opportunity to live out his father's dream commenced.
 Fate struck as the Mountain View School was placed for disposal.
-Now in this historic building so filled with a rich history, Jones Distilling has opened its doors.
-The aspiration is that it will continue to feature a prominent place where friends, family, and strangers can meet, tell stories of the past, talk about the future yet to come, and enjoy a wee dram or two.
+Now, in this historic building so filled with a rich history, Jones Distilling has opened its doors.
+The aspiration is that it will continue to feature as a prominent place where friends, family, and strangers can meet, tell stories of the past, talk about the future yet to come, and enjoy a wee dram or two.

 All the best,